r3vSh3ll/write-ups/VulnNet-Roasted.md

 user: t-skid
 pass: <redacted>
 ```
+##

-Try to access smb again with the new creds to see if we can elevate our access to some shares
+Try to access smb again with t-skid's creds to see if we can elevate our access to some shares
 ```python
 smbmap -H vulnet.thm -u t-skid -p '<redacted>'
 ```